santiagocanc/chessito/README.md

-# No readmes for you, read the code
+# No readmes for you, read the code, or don't, its not interesting